bemble/shortpaste/README.md

 ## Credits

-Short{Paste} is based on [Adyanth Hosavalike's Short{Paste}](https://github.com/adyanth/shortpaste) but have been nearly completely rewrittent.
+ShortPaste is based on [Adyanth Hosavalike's ShortPaste](https://github.com/adyanth/shortpaste) but have been nearly completely rewrittent.